rmgibbo/wetfe/docs/glossary.md

 : The maximum number of power chips Ⓟ a being may accumulate.
 Generally, every being’s power limit is equal to the size of their soulpool.

 queue
-: The act of adding a soul chip Ⓢ to the bottom of a stack.
-(Soul chips always accumulate in this manner; i.e. they never stack.)
+: The act of adding a soul chip Ⓢ to the bottom of a deque.
+Soul chips always accumulate in this manner; i.e. they never stack.

 reaction
 : A type of ability, governed by dexterity or intelligence, that may be attempted any time its trigger occurs in an encounter.

 reaction roll
 : A d20 roll against the reaction table that determines the success of a reaction.
 Overrolls yield the minimum level of the table.

+skill
+: A practiced ability executed by beings in combat, social, or environmental encounters.
+Skills are resolved with a roll against a result table.

+skill roll
+: A d20 roll that determines the results ℜ of a skill, based on the skill’s result table.
+Overrolls (rolls that are higher than the actor’s score in the governing attribute) set ℜ to the minimum level of the table.

 soul, soulpool
 : A being’s overall lifeforce.
 Measured by a number of soul chips Ⓢ, where more chips represent a more formidable being with greater reserves of physical and mental energy.
 Generally, the size of a being’s soulpool directly sets its power limit.